Title and statement of responsibility area

-The Ministry of Forests and Lands was established in 1986 as the successor to the Dept. of Forests (OIC 1491/86).
+In 1986, the Ministry of Forests and Lands was renamed from the Ministry of Forests (OIC 1491/1986).
 As part of this reorganization, the functions relating to Crown lands were taken from the Ministry of Lands, Parks and Housing and merged with with this new ministry.
 The ministry was responsible for the management of crown land resources of the Crown and the planned use of such land.
 The department was also responsible for encouraging maximum productivity of those resources.

 The Ministry was organized into four divisions, each led by an assistant deputy minister.
 These divisions included: Forestry; Timber and Lands Marketing; Forests and Land Operations; and Management Services.